Kenya Medical Practitioners, Pharmacists and Dentists Union

-The Kenya Medical Practitioners, Pharmacists and Dentists Union is a trade union for medical doctors in Kenya.
+The Kenya Medical Practitioners, Pharmacists and Dentists Union (KMPDU) is a trade union for medical doctors in Kenya.
 On February 13, 2017, seven union officials were jailed for a month for refusing to end their two-month strike over poor working conditions.
 The Kenyan opposition criticized the sentencing and blamed the government for the Kenyan health impasse.
 In solidarity with jailed union officials, private doctors announced a 48 hours strike, starting Wednesday.
 The Kenyan appeal court, ordered the release of the jailed union officials, in order to carry negotiations.

+Leadership

+As of June 2026, the following are the leaders of the union.
+Dr. Abidan Mwachi, National Chairperson: Dr. Kahura Mundia; National Vice Chairperson, Dr Davji Bhimji Atellah secretary-general; Dr. Idan Miskellah, Deputy Secretary Genral, Dr Ida Nabwire, National Treasurer and Dr Renoh Omoro, Deputy National Treasurer.